 The Australian Science Education Research Association

 The aim of the association is to promote science education and science education research in all contexts and at all levels of education.
-The journal of the association Research in Science Education is published by Springer.
+The journal of the association, Research in Science Education (RISE) is published by Springer.

 ASERA began with a 1970 meeting of people interested in researching science education at Monash University in Melbourne, called by Professor Peter Fensham.
 From that very first meeting of 26 male science education researchers, ASERA has developed to become an inclusive international community of science education researchers in Australia, New Zealand and around the world.